iampeterkr/blog/_docs/07-#0-lists-functions.md

 <font size="3"  face="돋움">LISTS AND FUNCTIONS</font>
 ### 13. Modifying each element in a list in a function

-This exercise shows how to **modify each element in a list**.
+This exercise shows how to modify each element in a list.
 It is useful to do so in a function as you can easily put in a list of any length and get the same functionality.
-As you can see, **len(n)** is the length of the list.
+As you can see, len(n) is the length of the list.